opnfv/snaps/docs/how-to-use/VirtEnvDeploy.rst

 Use launcher.py to deploy and clean up example environments.
 These examples are described in YAML files.

 #.
-Add your OpenStack connection information to the deploy-complex-network.yaml.
+Add your OpenStack connection information.

-    Edit <path to repo>/examples/complex-network/deploy-complex-network.yaml
+    Edit <path to repo>/examples/inst-w-volume/deploy-env.yaml with your OpenStack credentials and authorization URL

    -  openstack: the top level tag that denotes configuration for the OpenStack components